echolabsdev/prism-docs/providers/anthropic.md

 ## Model-specific options
 ## Limitations

-- Does not support `SystemMessage` when using [message chains and coversations](/core-concepts/text-generation.html#message-chains-and-conversations).
+- Does not support the `SystemMessage` message type, we automatically convert `SystemMessage` to `UserMessage`.